 26. Use vouchers and coupons

 You can find loads of supermarket vouchers in their magazines, and the same for lots of other retailers.
-One of my favourite websites for coupons is Supersavvyme which offers loads of discounts on lots of every day stuff from cleaning products to toiletries.
+Some of them offer discounts on their apps, too.

 There are also apps like Shopminium which offer lots of free product trials and discounts in supermarkets (plus they actually pay out each time you use it rather than having to hit a minimum payout, which surprised me).